The limits of my language means the limits of my world.

 Desafortunadamente - unfortunately.
-Oh!
-I love this long, tongue-twisty word when said directly and with intent.
+A long, tongue-twisty word, eloquen when said with intent.

 Embarazada – pregnant.
 A favorite not only for its unusual pronunciation, but because it sounds like “embarrassed.”

 Naranja – orange (fruit and color).
-I have always struggled with the pronunciation of this word. ¡No me gusta la palabra naranja!
+Often difficult for a new speaker to pronounce. ¡No me gusta la palabra naranja!

 Rico – rich, expensive, or delicious.
 May also be used as a lover’s term for sensual.
 Roll the rrr at the beginning, to add a little spice.